moddio/moddio-docs/scripting-reference/actions/setEntityAttribute.md

-Sets the specified attribute to whatever value is inputted.
-Attributes can only be numbers.
+Sets the specified attribute to the provided value.
+This value must be a number.